UWSysLab/diamond/README.md

     1. Go to File -> New -> Import Project...
     2. Select `$DIAMOND_SRC/apps/test-apps/DiamondAndroidTest` as the root directory and click Finish.

+3. Add the Diamond libraries to the project:

+    1. Click the Project button on the left-hand border of the window to view the Project pane.
+    2. Select the Project view in the drop-down menu at the top of the pane.
+    3. Navigate to the `app/src/main/libs` directory.
+    4. Right-click on each library in the folder and select "Add As Library..."

-3. Run the project as an Android application:
+4. Run the project as an Android application:

     1. Either click the green Run button in the toolbar or select Run -> Run 'app' on the menu.